ashwinpn/ML-Learnings/README.md

 ## Reinforcement Learning
 The agent learns from the environment and recives reward/penalties as the result of it's actions.
 It's objective is to devise policy function in order to maximize cumulative reward.
 It's diffrent from supervised and unsupervised learning.
+It is based on Markov Decision Processes.
+But you can prefer model-free paradigms such as Q-Learning.

 ## Transfer Learning
 Use a model trained on one problem to do predictive modelling on another problem.